What is a KMS?

 Production Station

 A production station is a station where specific items from an ordered meal (or drink) are prepared.
-A production station is associated with one or more production areas, such as a hot production area where cooked items are prepared (e.g., hamburger), or a cold production area where non-cooked items are prepared (e.g., salad).
+A production station is associated with one or more production areas, such as a hot production area where hot line items are prepared (e.g., steak), or a cold production area where non-cooked items are prepared (e.g., salad).

-When bumping a ticket from a production station, the following occurs:
+When a ticket is bumped from a production station, the following occurs:

 - The ticket items in an expo station are highlighted green to visually indicate that they have been bumped, and therefore are ready for the next stage.